Staff

 New Bedford born and raised, Lilli is a passionate and dynamic individual, especially when it comes to serving the community that raised her.
 With a Bachelor's degree in Communications from Bridgewater State University, Lilli has embraced the power of digital storytelling through various roles, culminating in her current position as Marketing and Communications Manager.

-Fueled by the discovery of the unknown opportunities available to her as a child, she has dedicated herself to using her skills to support organizations bringing new experiences to Southcoast youth.
+Fueled by the discovery of unknown opportunities available to her as a child, she has dedicated herself to using her skills to support organizations bringing new experiences to SouthCoast youth.
 With a creative and ambitious heart, Lilli is excited to share our story and make a meaningful impact!

 Bob Nichols